Corporate partners make a crucial contribution to our work while being associated with Oxfam’s recognised and respected name.

 For example, in 2010 Web Widgets chose to donate $10,000 towards a specific Oxfam project in Samoa, targeting 150 rural villages and helping to alleviate poverty, create sustainable village economies and revitalise the agriculture sector in the country.
 WebWidgets were so inspired by the work that Oxfam and our partner WIBDI (Women in Business Development Incorporated) were doing, that they have kindly donated their time and expertise to help WIBDI to build their own website.

 For something a little different, you can buy Oxfam Unwrapped gifts for your loyal customers.
 Visit our Oxfam Unwrapped Corporate Gifts site to find out more.

 If you want a change from your usual nine-to-five, and fancy getting to know your colleagues a bit better - fundraising at work is for you!
 Set yourself and your colleagues a challenge and have lots of FUN too!
 Fundraising at work is a great way to boost your employer’s reputation with shareholders, suppliers and the community.

-Or why not join the fun that is Oxfam's Biggest Coffee Break and help raise vital funds for Oxfam while enjoying a cup of Fairtrade coffee with your workmates.
+Or why not join the fun that is Oxfam's Morning Tea and help raise vital funds for Oxfam while enjoying a cup of Fairtrade coffee with your workmates.

 How many mugs of coffee do you and your colleagues drink everyday?
 Imagine the difference you could make to the lives of coffee farmers by choosing Fairtrade coffee.
 By switching to Fairtrade you can be sure that farmers in the developing world are getting a better deal.